digirajsolutions/react-basic-projects/02-holiday-tours/README.md

   - Set useEffect to load the tours list, when page renders

-- Set setLoading to false and tours array from response to setTours state.
+- Set setLoading to false and tours array from response to setTours state
+- Pass tours props to Tours component and destructure that in Tours.js as well
+- Map through the tours array inside the section to display all tours
+- Destructure single tour props in Tour.js func, and display all functionality